 Emma Cudd Rd, Spartanburg, SC 29302

-Maybe it’s too cold for a picnic, but with the unpredictable weather in SC, it might be the perfect opportunities to pack up some sammies to see some waterfalls!
-This 13-acre natural area, which is on the site of a former mill has trails, a dam, a 1928 bridge!
-Even though you won’t be able to see the beautiful flowers, that shouldn’t stop you from taking a quick hike.
+Maybe it’s too cold for a picnic, but with the unpredictable weather in SC, it might be the perfect opportunity to pack up some sammies to see some waterfalls!
+Glendale Shoals is a 13-acre natural area on a former mill site, has trails, a dam, a 1928 bridge!
+Even though you won’t see the beautiful flowers, that shouldn’t stop you from taking a quick hike.
 This place is both quiet, scenic and provides you with plenty of photo opportunities.

 Upper Chinquapin Greenway